braineatingmachines/braineatingmachines.github.io/faq.md

         <div class="bg-white rounded-lg shadow-md p-6">
           <h3 class="text-lg font-bold text-gray-900 mb-3">Where are programs held?</h3>
           <p class="text-gray-600">
-            Classes are held in Glen Rock, NJ.
-Weather permitting, our camps may be held outdoors as much as possible.
+            After-School Programs are held at schools.
+Please check your local school after-school program calendar.
+Summer Camps are held in Glen Rock, NJ.
+Weather permitting, some of our camps may be held outdoors.
           </p>
         </div>
       </div>